underscoreio/essential-scala/src/pages/intro/expressions.md

 title: Interacting with Objects
 ---

-In the last section we learnt about the basic data types in Scala and how to write simple literals.
+In the last section we saw the basic data types in Scala and how to write simple literals.
 In this section we will start combining literals using method calls and expressions.

 ## Methods